Protecting your wellness

 Plan pleasurable experiences to look forward to.
 This is an important one as positive emotions recharge us physically, mentally and emotionally.
 In a time when many social events and travel plans are being cancelled, it’s okay to feel upset about missed opportunities.
 Instead, try to increase the number of small pleasurable events that will give you moments of joy, contentment and satisfaction, as well as scheduling activities ahead that you can really look forward to.
 Ask friends or family to help you plan if it feels too hard at the moment.

 Explore different ways of making life feel more meaningful.
 This may seem odd advice in all the uncertainty, but it works.
 What would help give you a sense of purpose and meaning in life right now?
 Doing something creative or tackling a project, trying out something new that is challenging for you?
 How long has your ukulele been gathering dust?
-Perhaps considering how you can help other people, or support some form of community activity (which will need to be online at the moment)?
+Perhaps considering how you can help other people, or support some form of community activity?
 If you are in a place to help others, consider reaching out to any vulnerable or self-isolating neighbours by offering to buy their groceries, pick up their prescriptions, or complete other tasks that they can’t do themselves.
 We are stronger when we band together as a community.